 Advertising for tampons, sanitary pads, feminine hygiene, and related personal care products is generally acceptable.
 Scheduling restrictions may be applied depending on the nature of the product, and the content and tone of the commercial.
-Advertising for such products is generally not acceptable in Wonderful World of Disney and G-rated or other family-friendly programming.
+Advertising for such products is generally not acceptable in movies and programming rated TV-G and related TV-PG programming designated as Family Programming.